 Use every popular platform that can generate maximum leads for your event.
-Choose Halloween related hashtags to promote your event.
+Choose Halloween-related hashtags to promote your event.
 Optimize your Halloween event page keeping the SEO parameters in mind, so you can increase the visibility of your event organically.
-The more people see your event, more the chances of a sold-out event.
+The more people see your event, the more the chances of a sold-out event.

 7. Ghost Ride

 Have you thought of taking your attendees for a Ghost ride?
 Set up an area with all the Halloween monsters, ghosts, witches, vampires, and Dracula.
 Take your attendees through this creepy ride and play all sorts of scary sounds to scare the hell out of them.

 Be it a Halloween high tea party or a live music concert, we always want to support your cause.
 If you’re a nonprofit organization, you get a FLAT 50% Rebate on your ticketing fee.

 P.s.
 The Pass on fee feature is applicable for all event organizers irrespective of the type of event.

 It’s Halloween!
 Customize your tickets depending on the age group you’re organizing the tickets for.
 Whether it is a Zombie theme or a Vampire Halloween party, create a spooky ticket, and enchant your attendees.